 Test Agents

 Test compounds typically at 20 mM, in DMSO or other solvent.
-Stored at ≤- 20°C; typically at <-70°C. Any stock solutions over 1 year of age will undergo a MS-based stability assessment prior to use.
+Stored at ≤- 20°C; typically at <-70°C. Any stock solutions over 1 year of age must be evaluated by UPLC-MS/MS or GC-MS/MS for stability prior to use.
 Stock solutions will be discarded when deemed to be unstable or after 5 years, whichever comes first.

-Assay Reference Compounds and Associated Internal Standards
+Assay Reference Compounds and Associated Isotopically-Labeled Internal Standards

-Below is a list of recommended assay reference compounds, of which a minimum of one should be included with each experiment.
-Experiment is defined to include any/all samples run from the same vial of hepatocytes on the same day.
-Consideration of test agents under investigation (e.g., physicochemical properties, anticipated clearance rates) and MS analytic requirements/procedures will be used to determine which reference compound will be included in any experiment.
-Additional reference compounds may be considered as needed, provided relevant chemical information is provided in the supporting documentation.
+Below is a list of recommended assay reference compounds, of which a minimum of one should be included with each experiment (any/all samples run from the same vial of hepatocytes on the same day).
+Consideration of test agents under investigation (e.g., physicochemical properties, anticipated clearance rates) and to the required analytical technique determine which reference compound will be included in any experiment.
+Reference compounds may be substituted or added as needed.
+Any substitutions or additions should be noted in project records or laboratory notebooks along with the deviation from the SOP.

 Atenolol (Sigma Aldrich, P/N PHR1909; solid)